 PhD, Columbia University, 2012

-The ultimate objective is develop effective evidence based water, sanitation, and hygiene interventions that can be brought to scale to reduce disease burden globally.
+The ultimate objective is to develop effective evidence-based water, sanitation, and hygiene interventions that can be brought to scale to reduce enteric diseases globally.

-North America: Navajo Nation and Strong Heart Study Communities in North and South Dakota; West Africa: Ghana, Guinea, Liberia; East Africa: Tanzania; South Asia: Bangladesh; Latin America: Bolivia, Peru, Mexico
+North America: Navajo Nation and Strong Heart Study Communities in North and South Dakota; West Africa: Ghana, Guinea, Liberia; Central Africa: Democratic Republic of the Congo; East Africa: Tanzania; South Asia: Bangladesh; Latin America: Bolivia, Peru, Mexico

 Honors and Awards